Swedish-National-Archives-AI-lab/package_cookiecutter/{{ cookiecutter.project_slug }}/.github/pull_request_template.md

 A short description about the changes in this pull request.
 If the pull request is related to some issue, mention it here.

+## Issue ticket number and link from

+- (Github or Azure Devops Board)

 ## Checklist

+- [ ] I have performed a self-review of my code
+- [ ] My code follows the style guidelines of this project (e.g. passes ruff lint + mypy type hinting)
-- [ ] Tests covering the new functionality have been added
+- [ ] If it is a core feature, I have added thorough tests.
 - [ ] Documentation has been updated OR the changes are too minor to be documented
 - [ ] The Changes are listed in the `CHANGELOG.md` OR the changes are insignificant